Pain · Procurement

 "Round one is a checklist.
 We failed the checklist.
 We thought we were being graded on the engineering."House reading

-Stage one: audit the last three US RFP responses against the RFP outlines.
+Stage one: review the last three US RFP responses against the RFP outlines.
 Read the responses, the outlines, the debriefs and the cover sheets.
 Map the gap: missing FAR cross-reference, missing UEI, wrong NAICS, past performance in logo-wall format, no BABA position, no CMMC posture statement, no DFARS where defense-adjacent.
 The output is a named gap list per response, not generic advice.

 Stage two: rebuild the US RFP response template.
 Build the cover sheet, the executive summary, the FAR compliance matrix, the past-performance table, the BABA and Buy American statement template, the CMMC and DFARS posture statements where applicable, and the price-volume worksheet.
 Reformat the existing German reference list into US past-performance entries, naming US points of contact where they exist and naming European points of contact openly where they are the only contact.
 Reference the underlying definitions: FAR, DFARS, SAM.gov registration, NAICS code, GSA Schedule, CMMC.